 The Exception Handling Application Block

-- Introduction to the Exception Handling Application Block
+- Key Scenarios.
+This topic shows different ways to use the Exception Handling Application Block in your own applications.

 - Application Architecture for .NET: Designing Applications and Services